 Domestic students (citizens and permanent residents) are eligible to apply for federal and private loans or a combination of the two; international students are eligible to apply for private loans with a US cosigner, or a no-cosigner loan options are available through Prodigy Finance or MPower Financing.
 Loan applications are subject to credit approval and are not guaranteed.

 In preparing to enter the MBA program I am considering alternative loans, is there anything that I can do in advance to facilitate this process?

 Reviewing your credit report prior to applying for loans is certainly a good idea.
 You can review your credit report via any of the three main credit bureaus.

-The FAFSA (Free Application for Federal Student Aid) is a supporting document for the scholarship application as well as Federal Unsubsidized and Grad PLUS loan applications.
-Once we receive your FAFSA results our office will create and send you a Finaid Aid package.
+The FAFSA (Free Application for Federal Student Aid) is an application used only by domestic students who are interested in securing a Federal Unsubsidized (maximum eligibility for graduate students $20,500 a year) and Grad PLUS loans (maximum eligibility up to the cost of attendance minus all other sources of aid) to finance the program.
+Once we receive your FAFSA results our office will create and send you a Financial Aid package.

 What is Columbia Business School's FAFSA code?

 We do not use a Columbia Business School specific code.
 The school code for Columbia University is 002707.